MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-mitigate-threats.md

 - AdminSurgePortfolio
 - M365-Lighthouse
 search.appverid: MET150
-description: "For Managed Service Providers (MSPs) using Microsoft 365 Lighthouse, learn how to mitigate threats with Microsoft Defender Antivirus."
+description: "For Managed Service Providers (MSPs) using Microsoft 365 Lighthouse, learn about the mitigate threats with Microsoft Defender Antivirus."
 ---

 # Mitigate threats with Microsoft Defender Antivirus in Microsoft 365 Lighthouse